samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-Low_Volume.md

 **Description**:

-> 20-minute Easy Run (RPE 4) Work in the usual 4x20-second relaxed sprints with
+> 20-minute Easy Run (RPE4) Work in the usual 4x20-second relaxed sprints with
 > 40 seconds of recovery jogging between each in order to open your legs up a
 > bit prior to tomorrow's event.